Your users expect your site to load fast. If it doesn’t, you could lose a ton of traffic.

 Not to mention the mighty Google says site speed is a ranking factor for mobile sites.

 So if your site isn’t fast, both your audience and Google will think poorly of it.
 You’ll lose visibility and traffic.

 So, how fast is your site?

-Because if it takes longer than 2 or 3 seconds to load, you’re losing traffic right this moment.
+Because if it takes longer than one or two seconds to load, you’re losing traffic right this moment.